*Image courtesy of Pexels.com

 For online multi-passionate entrepreneurs and business owners, she shares a lot of free trainings resources and then has several paid offerings, including most notably B-School.

 There are some prominent B-School grads like Amy Porterfield and actress Bryce Dallas Howard and Marie is connected to celebs like Oprah Winfrey.

 It would be considered a high-ticket program, originally costing $2,000 and now $2,500.
 (So you can see why people are so invested, literally and figuratively, with Marie and her community!).
 It's a lifetime membership; you pay once and can take B-School as many times as you wish.

 Okay, now to the main point of this post ...

 As of 08-10-20, the main B-School Facebook Group called "B-Schoolers" has been turned into a "legacy" group and will no longer be run by Marie and Team Forleo.

 There were over 31,000 members in this active group that had been in existence for, I believe, over 10 years.
 So, yeah, it's a big deal.

 These are my observations of what happened - the beginning of the end - and I apologize for any errors, omissions, or misremembered facts.
 I can only call it like i saw it, lol.

-I asked and answered a lot of online business-related questions; I encouraged and was encouraged by others; I found general camaraderie and some biz BFFs that I (still) chat with daily and weekly; I made connections that became clients or referred me to potential clients; and lots more.
+In the private Facebook group for Marie's program, I asked and answered a lot of online business-related questions; I encouraged and was encouraged by others; I found general camaraderie and some biz BFFs that I (still) chat with daily and weekly; I made connections that became clients or referred me to potential clients; and lots more.